What will I do on this internship?

 You will be based in the capital of Mongolia, Ulaanbaatar.
-You will complete your internship at health care centres in the city.
-The centres are focused on mental health patients.
+You will complete your internship at health care centers in the city.
+The centers are focused on mental health patients.

 Ulaanbaatar is home to over a million people and is the only major settlement in Mongolia.
 The country is known for its vast open plains and you’ll quickly find that it has a fascinating history and culture.
 Besides being the home of famous Genghis Khan, founder of the Mongol Empire, the country is also home to wandering nomads.